tnq177/transformers_without_tears/readme.md

 This is the *re*-implementation of the paper [Transformers without Tears: Improving the Normalization of Self-Attention](https://arxiv.org/pdf/1910.05895.pdf).

-While the code was initially developed to try out multilingual NMT, all experiments mentioned in the paper and also in this guide are meant for bilingual only.
-Regarding the multilingual parts of the code, I initially followed [XLM](https://github.com/facebookresearch/XLM) and add the following:
+While the code was initially developed to experiment with multilingual NMT, all experiments mentioned in the paper and also in this guide are meant for bilingual only.
+Regarding the multilingual parts of the code, I followed [XLM](https://github.com/facebookresearch/XLM) and added the following changes:

 * language embedding: each language has a an embedding vector which is summed to input word embeddings, similar to positional embedding
-* oversampling data before BPE: we sample sentences from each language based on some weighted probability to ensure that rarer languages are well represented so it won't be broken into very short BPE segments.
+* oversampling data before BPE: First training sentences are grouped by languages, then a heuristic multinomial distribution is calculated based on the size of each language.
+We sample sentences from each language according to this distribution so that rarer languages are better represented and won't be broken into very short BPE segments.
 See [their paper](https://arxiv.org/abs/1901.07291) for more information.
 My own implementation is in `preprocessing.py`

-If we train for bilingual only, adding language embedding and oversampling data won't make any difference (according to my early experiments), however, I keep them in the code since they might be useful later.
+If we train for bilingual only, adding language embedding and oversampling data won't make any difference (according to my early experiments).
+I, however, keep them in the code since they might be useful later.

 This code has been tested with only Python 3.6 and PyTorch 1.1.
 ## Input and Preprocessing